shatheesk/IS212-SPM-Project-G3T6/app/README.md

 course-single.php -> view a specific course

 admissions.php -> for accepting/rejecting enrollment requests (HR ONLY)
-assign.php -> to assign engineers to classes (HR ONLY)
+assign.php -> to see all courses and cohorts, see classlist, set enrollment period, assign button (HR ONLY) assign-learners.php -> to assign engineers to a cohort (HR ONLY)

 enrolled-courses.php -> view enrolled courses - both ongoing and ones that are going to start (LEARNER ONLY) pending-courses.php -> view pending courses (LEARNER ONLY)